mytech-today-now/business_scraper/.augment/rules/2025-08-19_AugmentAIRulesUserGuidelines.md

 ### 15. Errors Logged as "Issues" in GitHub
 **RULE: All Errors, Bugs, or Unexpected Behaviors Must Be Tracked in GitHub Issues**

 Errors or anomalies discovered during development, testing, or production must be logged as **Issues** in GitHub to ensure visibility, traceability, and accountability.
+Test Case failures must first be logged as GitHub Issues with appropriate documentation.

 **Guidelines:**
 - **Title:** Short, descriptive summary (e.g., `"Login API returns 500 on empty payload"`).